How to Pay Off Credit Cards Faster: Use These 11 Strategies

 6. Make Extra Payments Using New Money

-Cutting expenses can only go so far — why not find new money to pay your debt?
+Cutting expenses can only go so far — why not find new money to pay your credits cards faster?

 Working an extra day on overtime every other week could bring in thousands of dollars annually.
 For more ideas, see my list of ways to make more money from your job, or try some of these ways to make money at home.